benroberts999/benroberts999.github.io/_posts/2018-11-01-wsl-coding-windows-ubuntu.md

 This essentially gives the best of both worlds - allowing you to (for example) use windows tools to manage and edit code, while still having full access to linux tools for compiling and running the code.

-# Using linux from within windows: ubuntu, bash, compiling c++ and more

 Note: this method is not actually using windows to compile or run the code (you are running linux from within windows) - so if you're trying